ashrafulosl/AI-Olympiad/README.md

 * **Student Focus Mode:** A distraction-free environment for students when completing assignments.
 This mode includes a timer, a word count tracker, and simulates "Focus Mode" (screen lock) capabilities to ensure academic integrity.

-* **Gamified Student Dashboard:** The student dashboard encourages engagement by showing progress through points, a class rank, and earned badges. html`: The teacher's interface for building a new assignment with AI settings.
+* **Gamified Student Dashboard:** The student dashboard encourages engagement by showing progress through points, a class rank, and earned badges.
-* `assignment-results.html`: The teacher's view for analyzing AI-graded student results and class-wide performance.